Cost of LivingUpdated May 2026

 Stable

-Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Rachel Goldstein, Regional Cost Specialist|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Corvallis
+Average Cost of Living in Corvallis

 Our analysis of cost of living pricing in Corvallis, OR reveals a market shaped by a balanced western economy mixing outdoor tourism, tech, and traditional industries.
-At $4,677 on average — 17% above the national benchmark of $4,000 — this is a market where timing and local connections matter almost as much as budget.
+At $4,113 on average — 3% above the national benchmark of $4,000 — this is a market where timing and local connections matter almost as much as budget.
 The full picture requires understanding local labor dynamics, regulatory requirements, and seasonal patterns unique to this western market.

 Typical Cost Range in Corvallis

-+17% vs national average
++3% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Corvallis?
+What Affects Cost of Living in Corvallis?

-Understanding cost of living costs in Corvallis requires understanding the city itself.
+Understanding cost of living in Corvallis requires understanding the city itself.
 The economy runs on a balanced western economy mixing outdoor tourism, tech, and traditional industries.
 Hiking trails, craft breweries, and a culture that puts outdoor recreation on equal footing with career ambition.
 And the climate adds its own wrinkle: wildfire smoke, drought restrictions, and earthquake risk create insurance headaches unique to western metros.

 What Matters Most